 To paraphrase the Rolling Stones, “time waits for no brand.”
 Just as consumer tastes and trends change over time, so should your brand.

-Keep in mind, however, that your brand is not just expressed visually, as we established earlier.
+However, keep in mind that your brand is not just expressed visually, as we established earlier.

 Of course, we’re not talking about change for change’s sake.